lelocin/wings/README.md

    ```
    type nul > .env
    ```
-   6b.
     Open the '.env' file in a text editor
-   6c.
     Add the following your '.env' file and replace the placeholders with your actual MySQL connection details:
    ```
    DB_HOST=my_mysql_host
    DB_USER=myuser
    DB_PASS=mypassword
    DB_NAME=my_database_name
    ```
-   6d.
     Save and close the '.env' file

-   Note: Note: The `.env` file contains sensitive information.
+   Note: The `.env` file contains sensitive information.
 Make sure it's included in your `.gitignore` file to prevent it from being committed to version control.

 ## Usage